 Open to co-writing Jazz, Blues, Country, Western Swing, Bluegrass, Novelty & Adult Contemporary songs.

 I'm an American lyricist who has been writing songs since 1987.
 I have ready-to-use lyrics online & write lyrics on demand.
-I have an understanding of song structure from collaboration experiences through the past 30 years & intensive song study.
-Also, I have taken several courses in Creative Writing, Music, and I am studying Music Business at Full Sail University. (exp.
-3/21)
+I had many collaboration experiences over the past 30 years.
+I've taken several courses in Creative Writing, Music.
+Earned a Business Certificate in 2021 and learning Digital Cinematography at Full Sail University.

 We'll gather your ideas and mine depending on the genre.
 I listen to your existing music, as well as any songs with lyrics in a similar style to what you want.
 This way, I become familiar with your style and I can send you lyrics to look over and use.

 My portfolio of lyrics and writing can be found on my website: azwesosongs.com.
 So far, I've worked with indie musicians and in the early years, a musical.
-Some people I've collaborated with: ASCAP Artist/Writer/Publisher Lisa Aschmann, Americana Artist Jeff Jacobs, Country Singer/Songwriter Ryan Price, Actor/Composer Christopher Harrington, Artist/Writer/Producer Phillip Harrington, Outside Pedestrian's Co-Founder/Writer/Composer Dr. Anthony Fesmire, Author Jon Fesmire and Barbara Lopez.
+Some people I've collaborated with: ASCAP Artist/Writer/Publisher Lisa Aschmann, Americana Artist Jeff Jacobs, Country Singer/Songwriter Ryan Price, Actor/Composer Christopher Harrington, Artist/Writer/Producer Phillip Harrington, Outside Pedestrian's Co-Founder/Writer/Composer Dr. Anthony Fesmire, Author Jon Fesmire, and Barbara Lopez.
 The song featured was co-written with Wanz via Grammy U.

 Let's collaborate!
 Click the 'Contact' button above to get in touch.